shaib/pyzerem/README.rst

 py-dataflow_ seems to have arrived at some similar metaprogramming concepts.

+Finally, this system also bears some resemblans to rule-production systems such as CLIPS_.

 .. _Pythonect: http://www.pythonect.org/
 .. _Tersus: http://www.tersus.com/
 .. _`Django models`: https://docs.djangoproject.com/en/dev/topics/db/models/